Celebrating women in business: Impact investing in Jamaica and beyond

 - Mar 3

-- 3 min read
+- 5 min read

-In the business consulting world, staying informed about global economic trends, industry shifts, and the evolving landscape of leadership is essential.
-This is especially true for socially-driven consultants, where these areas intersect through social finance, impact investing, and the broader field of development finance.
-As a woman-led organisation, ZLH Careers is invested in the advancement of professional women, recognising the barriers they continue to overcome and the vital role they play in shaping resilient economies.
-On that account, being present at the Scotia Women Initiative (SWI) event on 4th February 2024 was more than just attendance—it was an affirmation of our commitment to meaningful progress in championing women in business and supporting their entrepreneurial leadership.
+As a woman-led organisation, ZLH Careers is deeply invested in the advancement of professional women, recognising both the barriers they continue to overcome and the vital role they play in shaping resilient economies.
+On that account, being present at the Scotia Women Initiative (SWI) forum on February 4th, 2024 was more than just attendance—it was an affirmation of our commitment to meaningful progress in championing women in business and supporting their entrepreneurial leadership.

 Powerful Voices, Meaningful Insights